NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 - WaterHeater:Stratified

-There is also a compound object that uses the WaterHeater:Mixed as part of its strategy:
+There are also compound objects that uses the WaterHeater:Mixed and/or WaterHeater:Stratified as part of their strategy:

+- WaterHeater:HeatPump:PumpedCondenser (WaterHeater:Mixed or WaterHeater:Stratified)
-- WaterHeater:HeatPump:\*
+- WaterHeater:HeatPump:WrappedCondenser (WaterHeater:Stratified only)

 The WaterHeater:Mixed object simulates a well-mixed, single-node water tank.
 The WaterHeater:Stratified object simulates a stratified, multi-node water tank.
 Both water heater objects can be appropriate for simulating many types of water heaters and storage tanks, including gas and electric residential water heaters, and a variety of large commercial water heaters.
 Both objects share similar features, such as stand-alone operation, on- and off-cycle parasitic loads, and thermal losses to the zone.
 However, each object has its advantages which may make one water heater object more appropriate than the other depending on the application.